OfficeDev/office-js-docs-pr/docs/testing/runtimes.md

 ## JavaScript-only runtime

 The JavaScript-only runtime that is used in Office Add-ins is a modification of an open source runtime originally created for [React Native](https://reactnative.dev/).
 It contains a JavaScript engine supplemented with support for [WebSockets](https://developer.mozilla.org/docs/Web/API/WebSockets_API), [Full CORS (Cross-Origin Resource Sharing)](https://developer.mozilla.org/docs/Web/HTTP/CORS), and [OfficeRuntime.storage](/javascript/api/office-runtime/officeruntime.storage).
 It doesn't have a rendering engine, and it doesn't support cookies or [local storage](https://developer.mozilla.org/docs/Web/API/Window/localStorage).
-It also doesn't support the Office JavaScript Library APIs in the [Office](/javascript/api/office) namespace.
-To get access to these APIs, you can open a dialog with the [OfficeRuntime.displayWebDialog](/javascript/api/office-runtime#office-runtime-officeruntime-displaywebdialog-function(1)) method.
-The dialog runs in a browser-based runtime that has access to all the Office JavaScript Library APIs.

 This type of runtime is used in Outlook event-based tasks in Office on Windows only and in Excel custom functions *except* when the custom functions are [sharing a runtime](#shared-runtime).